 Not every variable in the HRRR dataset is used for the solar PV power estimates.
-For the proprietary algorithm created by VCE, the Solar Power Model (SPM), we extract: the wind speed at two meters, the incoming shortwave radiation, the incoming longwave radiation, the outgoing shortwave radiation, the clouds in the column above the ground resource sites, the hydrometeors in the column, the temperature, the clouds and hydrometeors in the beam direction, and the estimated aerosols.
+For the proprietary algorithm created by VCE, the Solar Power Model (SPM), we extract: the wind speed at two meters, the incoming shortwave radiation, the incoming longwave radiation, the outgoing shortwave radiation, the outgoing longwave radiation, the clouds in the column above the ground resource sites, the hydrometeors in the column, the temperature, the clouds and hydrometeors in the beam direction, and the estimated aerosols.